Introduction

 iCE Color : An extended ANSI color mode allowing 16 background colors instead of the standard 8.
 Named after the iCE art group that popularized it.

 SAUCE (Standard Architecture for Universal Comment Extensions) : A metadata format appended to ANSI files containing artist name, group, creation date, and technical specifications.
+In this launch viewer, displayed records are synthetic SAUCE-style metadata generated for bundled demo entries.

 SGR (Select Graphic Rendition) : The ANSI escape sequence category controlling text colors and attributes (bold, underline, blink, etc.).